Staples launches on Shopify Plus with Bold Commerce

 The world of enterprise eCommerce software has long been a complicated one.

-Off-the-shelf solutions, traditionally, haven't been flexible enough to meet the custom, complex needs of a global retailer.
-IT teams spend significant amounts of time propping up legacy systems with workarounds, security updates, and integration scripts.
-Can an eCommerce platform built for the needs of the 2005 shopping landscape keep up in 2019?
+Traditionally, off-the-shelf systems haven't been flexible enough to meet the custom, complex needs of a global retailer.
+IT teams spend significant amounts of time propping up old systems with workarounds, security updates, and integration scripts.
+Can in-house, legacy platforms built for the needs of the 2005 shopping landscape keep up in 2019?

 The new Staples store lives up to the expectations of a modern brand.
 As you're checking out their new online experience, keep an eye out for some powerful features never before seen on Shopify Plus, made possible through Bold's work with Shopify, Bounteous, and other partners.